 7) Baking soda on a damp rag cleans crayon off walls.
 This works very well, although my son wasn't happy that I erased his masterpiece.

 9) Polish your wood furniture with a slab of Spam.
-(Oh darn, I’m all out of Spam.
-Guess I’ll have to let you try this one and get back to me with the results.)
+(Ok I didn't try this one because it grosses me out.
+Guess I'll have to let you try this one and get back to me with the results.)